Kayyleigh/BarNotation/devlog.md

 Premade expressions that are handled the absolute worst (others are just slow to parse, but these really fuck it up):
 - `\\top`
 - `\\bot`

+Progress:
+- added missing sequences to make all the premades work.
+- made "delete entry" button appear only on hover of library entry.
+Reason: otherwise small entries are blocked by the button, so you can never really see what is in the entry.
+On hover, this issue still appears in the sense that you cannot easily see the underlying latex because the tooltip for that is only on the math itself.
+The reason for that is because I believe conceptually, latex truly is bound to the expression.
+Not the library entry.